anukhatri41/CSCE482_Resol/Notebooks/Grant_Tugwell.md

 Using Jupiter, it can help us find an intermediate that could possible give us some sort of profit.
 We had to do a lot of tweaking, but we eventually landed on a slippage of 0.3% and then added in the tranaction cost as part of our intial 'fee' this way, the trade wouldn't execute unless we could nearly gauruntee a profit.
 As we have found however, there is almost no times when this happens.
 I think maybe we need to continue our research.

 The main thing we need now is our UI, which Anu is working on.

+<h4>4/6/22</h4>

+Today we met with Dr. Huang and Laren.
+We showed them our progress we have so far, which is the fact that we have made some trades that have profit.
+While these aren't reliable, we noticed that overall we aren't really losing money, so we aren't exactly sure if this is going to be our final policy.

+I think moving forward, we need to continue testing and be sure that things are working as expected.

+We will continue testing these throughout the weeek.
+Our UI is also coming along well.
+Anu and Robert have been working together and they are making some progress.
+Things have been going good.